am-nimrah/Data-Science-Business-Analytics/README.md

-# Data Science and Business Analytics Project
+# Data Science and Business Analytics Internship at The Sparks Foundation

 ## Introduction
 This repository contains tasks, datasets, and solutions related to data analysis and business insights.